Cycling yahoo!

 tens of the bikes were tagged on roadside post.
 So I asked to the people

 what the bike was.
-According to them, it's a public bike, bike sharing
+They told me that it's a public bike, bike sharing system

 All you need to rent a bike was credit card.
-So I did.
-First of all, insert
+So I tried it.
+First of all,

-the card to the slot of the machine beside the bike station.
-Then pay 150
+insert the card to the slot of the machine beside the bike station.
+Then

-Euro deposit and buy the ticket valid full 24 hours for 1 Euro.
-That's
+pay 150 Euro for deposit and buy the ticket valid full 24 hours for 1 Euro.

-all.
-Quite simple.
-You must put the serial number on the card and pin code
+You must put the serial number written on the ticket and PIN code which

-which you made for each rent.
-No extra charge was added up to 30 minute
+you made up for each rent.
+No extra charge was added up to 30 minute ride.

-ride.
-Of course the deposit would be back later.
-You could back it at any
+Of course the deposit would be paid back later.
+You could return it at

 If you want to move around Paris by this share bike, it's better to know